WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 cluster with 7 worker processes per machine.

-Next, Ansible starts sending 1 million lines of our [synthetic CSV data](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), and waits for 1 million lines to arrive at the `data_reciever` process.
+Next, Ansible starts sending 1 million lines of our [synthetic CSV data](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), and waits for 1 million lines to arrive at the `data_receiver` process.
 When those lines arrive, they are compressed, and the cluster is shut down.

 3) `make get-results` Pulls the compressed result file to `output/results.tgz`,